 There are many right ways to get the sound of the guitar amp into the PA system.
 Two factors affecting the sound are the type of mic and the placement of the mic.
 The choice of mic can dramatically change the sound, and the Shure SM57 dynamic mic has been the favorite guitar cabinet microphone of most engineers for many years.
 If you don’t have an SM57, substitute a Shure SM58, and next in line would be whatever dynamic vocal mic is available.

 In the example below, we’re showing an SM57 in four different positions:

 As with many aspects concerning musical instruments and sound equipment, there are too may variables to give you more than a good place to start.
 You will need to experiment to see what sounds best with your equipment.

 Make sure the sound technician and guitar player work through this together.
 Use your monitors or in-ear system and include the main speakers so you both can hear what will be heard during worship.

 1) If you’re looking for a brighter sound, aim the mic at the center of the speaker where the voice coil is located.
 Do this if the amp sounds dull.
-(See Example A)
+(Above, see Example A)

 2) As you move parallel towards the outer edge of the speaker, the sound becomes warmer and less bright.
-(See Example B)
+(Above, see Example B)

 3) Wherever the mic is placed, experiment with putting the mic off axis; this will change the sound as it gives you more of the room sound and also changes the sound of the amp.
-(See Example C)
+(Above, see Example C)

 Whether you are the player or the sound technician, you’ll have fun with this exercise and it might add a noticeable difference to the sound of the electric guitar that your visitors and congregation will experience in your worship space.